Podcast: Play in new window | Download | Embed

 You can’t control every aspect of the job search.
 Pain is part of the process.
 But that doesn’t mean you have to be hard on yourself.
 You can learn how to handle rejection more gracefully.

 But eventually, I came to terms with it.
-Eventually, I did, in fact, get the promotion I wanted, the job I wanted.
+Eventually, I did get the promotion I wanted, the job I wanted.
 Not the same ones, but still.

 Each of us is resilient.
 Each of us crafts our own life story.
 Employers only care about the chapter of that story in which we overcome the obstacles and achieve.
 That’s okay: When you talk to Tampa Bay Buccaneers fans, they remember winning the Super Bowl, not the winless season.